 Top 3 challenges for data migration projects

-If you are considering a data migration project or would like to know how to ensure a successful transition to a new system, there are some key challenges that you will need to address.
+If you are considering a data migration project or would like to know how to ensure a successful transition to a new system, here are top 3 challenges for data migration projects that you will need to address.

 Data migration projects have a notorious reputation for being both highly challenging and prone to failure.
 In fact, according to a Gartner report, as many as 83% of data migration projects exceed their deadline and/or budget and in some cases, fail entirely1.